HackYourFuture/JavaScript3/Week1/README.md

 In AJAX we make a client request to a web server, that in response sends us back information to be used in the frontend.
 Generally speaking, this data will be send in `JSON` format.

-So, technically speaking, the term would actually be AJAJ
+So, technically speaking, the term would actually be AJAJ.
+However, the industry has decided to stick with the term AJAX to refer to these processes.

 - [JSON Crash Course](https://www.youtube.com/watch?v=wI1CWzNtE-M)